mirkotrotta/my-site/README.md

 ---

-Note: compose.test.yaml is CI‑only (no Traefik, HTTP on ports 4000/8000).
+Note: compose.test.yaml is CI-only (no Traefik, HTTP on ports 4000/8000).
 Production stack still uses compose.yaml with Traefik on 80/443.

 ## Environment Variables